apache/nuttx/configs/nucleus2g/README.txt

 	CONFIG_UARTn_BITS - The number of bits.
 Must be either 7 or 8.
 	CONFIG_UARTn_PARTIY - 0=no parity, 1=odd parity, 2=even parity
 	CONFIG_UARTn_2STOP - Two stop bits

+  LPC17xx USB Configuration

+	CONFIG_LPC17_USBDEV_FRAME_INTERRUPT
+	  Handle USB Start-Of-Frame events.
+	  Enable reading SOF from interrupt handler vs. simply reading on demand.
+	  Probably a bad idea...
+Unless there is some issue with sampling the SOF from hardware asynchronously.
+	CONFIG_LPC17_USBDEV_EPFAST_INTERRUPT
+	  Enable high priority interrupts.
+I have no idea why you might want to do that
+	CONFIG_LPC17_USBDEV_NDMADESCRIPTORS
+	  Number of DMA descriptors to allocate in SRAM.
+	CONFIG_LPC17_USBDEV_DMA
+	  Enable lpc17xx-specific DMA support

 Configurations
 ^^^^^^^^^^^^^^